 Lord Westfall

-Chaol’s father, a harsh and strict noble.
-Lord Westfall rules over Anielle and has always been at odds with Chaol’s choices.
+Lord Westfall is Chaol’s father, he is harsh and cruel.
+He rules over Anielle and has always been at odds with Chaol’s choices.

 Terrin Westfall

-Chaol’s younger brother, he was always the scholarly brother while Chaol was the warrior.
-After Chaol abdicated his right as eldest son to Anielle, Terrin inherited the title of Lord of Anielle.
+Terrin Westfall is Chaol’s younger brother, he was always the scholarly brother while Chaol was the warrior.

 Ress